ACE Inhibitors

 Use with great caution in the following situations:

-• Patients with abnormal renal function: ACE inhibitors can cause elevation of potassium and worsen renal function in patients already on ACE inhibitors.
+• Patients with abnormal renal function: ACE inhibitors can cause an elevation of potassium and worsen renal function in patients already on ACE inhibitors.
 If the patient has an abnormal but stable renal function, close monitoring is required on an ACE inhibitor.
 If the renal function starts to decline, the clinician should discontinue the ACE inhibitor immediately.

 • Patients with aortic valve stenosis: ACE inhibitors reduce afterload and lead to severe hypotension, so these patients should not receive ACE inhibitors.